What is an Acute Care Nurse?

 - Administer blood and blood product transfusions or intravenous infusions, monitoring patients for adverse reactions.

-When polled, Acute Care Nurses say the following skills are most frequently used in their jobs:
+These are the skills Acute Care Nurses say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.